5 daagse rondreis in zweden goteborg naar stockholm

 Accommodation

-You stay in different places along the route, always close to where you are that day.
-This means you don’t have to drive far after arrival and have time to explore the surroundings.
+You stay in different locations along the route, always close to where you are that day.
+This keeps driving time after arrival short and leaves you time to explore the surroundings.

 Profile